Contact Center Solutions Featured Article

 Investor skepticism discounts two important aspects of the Intervoice acquisition.
 For one, the purchase will be “accretive” for Convergys.
 Intervoice is, after a year in the red, a profitable company that ended its last quarter (May 31) with $112 million in cash or near cash, along with maintenance contracts that are guaranteed to bring another $95 million.

 More importantly, the real value Intervoice brings to Convergys is its loyal, long-term installed base of customers.
-Most of them have major decisions to make as they are forced to transition from legacy, proprietary systems to the more service-oriented world of IP-telephony and open standards, especially SIP, XML (including VoiceXML (News - Alert) and the Web).
+Most of them have major decisions to make as they are forced to transition from legacy, proprietary systems to the more service-oriented world of IP-telephony and open standards, especially SIP, XML (including VoiceXML and the Web).

 In Opus Research’s forthcoming report, “Customer Care On Demand: Accelerating Deployment While Reducing Risk”, we show that business customers increasingly look to third-parties, like Convergys, to ameliorate the risk associated with maintaining high-quality, phone-based customer care while, at the same time, juggling IT projects often with smaller internal technical staff.